Agrover112/fliscopt/README.md

 # Fliscopt

-FLight SCheduling OPTimization(fliscopt) is an simple optimization library for flight scheduling and related problems in the discrete domain.The library supports plotting,asynchronous multiprocessing and unimodal optimization benchmarks.
+FLight SCheduling OPTimization or *fliscopt* is an simple optimization library for flight scheduling and related problems in the discrete domain.The library supports plotting,asynchronous multiprocessing and unimodal optimization benchmarks.
 The following repository contains code for the paper "XYZ" .
 The experiments were performed in **PyPy3.7** and **CPython 3.8.10.**

 Following algorithms have been implemented and test as of date: